 To get started, activate one of these social media plugins:

-As you put together new pages on your website, or even review older, existing content, it never hurts to use this step-by-step checklist to optimize your work for better search engine performance.
+As you put together new pages on your website, it never hurts to use this step-by-step checklist to optimize your work for better search engine performance.
+Don't forget to perform regular content audits on your content to upgrade and optimize posts that have already been published.

 What on-page SEO practices do you find most important?
 Let us know in a comment below.